Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-architecture.md

 ## Benefits of the latest architecture

 - Uses **modern languages** for each platform and with **modern tools/frameworks**
-    - It's easier for develpers to onboard Amplitude and also gain more confidence on data quality
+    - It's easier for developers to onboard Amplitude and also gain more confidence on data quality
     - Latest Browser, Node.js, React Native SDK use TypeScript.
 Latest Android uses Kotlin.
 Latest iOS uses Swift
-    - Improved the code readability can speed up your the developement cycle
+    - Improved the code readability can speed up your the development cycle
     - Browser SDK implements tree-shaking technique to reduce the bundle size

 - Designed with a solid and **extensible architecture**